hossein-se/my-project/documentation/scenario.md

 ### 2.: If the person was a member of the library
  - a).
 The person enters their membership number and password
  - b).
 A list of available books for the person is displayed
  - c).
-If the person has not been fined or his / her membership date has not expired, he / she can book the desired book
+If the person has not been fined or his / her membership date has not expired, he / she can book the desired book.
  - d).
-If the book has not been booked in advance, a message will be sent to the person to receive the book
+If the book has not been booked in advance, a message will be sent to the person to receive the book.
  - e) If the person has been fined, the amount of the fine is displayed and he must go to the library to pay the person.
  - f).
 At the end of the membership date, the person must go to the library to pay for the renewal
 ### 3.: If the person was not a member of the library